This story has been updated.

-Many school districts have found the funds to provide students with laptops, tablets and other devices.
+Many school districts have found the funds to provide students with laptops, tablets, and other devices.
 And companies are also pitching in with creative solutions.
-Companies like Google are introducing and updating remote learning services to help teachers and students as they start the fall semester.
+Google, for example, updated remote learning services to help teachers and students.
 All those offerings, however, rely on students having an at-home internet connection.

 Similarly, schools, businesses and ISPs – including Viasat – are providing free Wi-Fi hotspots, so students are gathering to do school work in cars in the parking lots of schools, libraries and community centers.
 But these are temporary solutions.

 As a satellite internet provider, Viasat is uniquely positioned to help provide that vital home internet connection – especially in the rural areas hardest hit by lack of connectivity.
 Unlike traditional ISPs, satellite internet doesn’t rely on traditional infrastructure and can be installed quickly, almost anywhere.

 “It’s not financially viable for the cable and DSL companies to extend service to rural homes,” said Viasat’s Vice President of Marketing Steven Mesnick, “At Viasat, we made an investment in a robust satellite network accessible to almost everyone.
 We didn’t cherry pick which areas get service and which don’t.
 We’re open to all, no matter where you live – whether it’s a high-density or low-density area.”

 That wide accessibility has proven to be extremely valuable during the COVID-19 crisis, and subscriber numbers bear that out.
 In spring 2020, Viasat experienced a strong surge in demand, along with a spike in overall residential and business internet usage from added work- and school-from-home activities.